BU-ISCIII/BU-ISCIII/docs/Service-portfolio.md

       The `comparatives.txt`([link to access](./assets/input_datasets/rnaseq/comparatives.txt)) file defines the experimental design for the analysis.
 It specifies the comparison order, sense, and direction between sample groups.
 Each comparison requested should have a corresponding line in this file.
 The file format consists of three columns without headings:

       1. Incremental index representing each comparison.
-      2. Baseline group/s.
+      2. Treatment group/s.
-      3. Group against which the baseline group/s in the first column is compared.
+      3. Control group.

       Example: